 Refreshed again in 2007, the OpenGL SuperBible was updated to cover OpenGL 2.1, diving deeper into the world of shaders.
 Tipping in at a hefty 1248 pages, this edition is massive.
 The fourth edition of the book was the first to feature a planet on the cover – Earth.
 The image was rendered in OpenGL using software created by its author.
 The fourth edition is the last to cover functionality removed from the core profile in recent versions of OpenGL.
 It is still available at Amazon.

 The Fifth Edition

 Released in 2010, the fifth edition of the OpenGL SuperBible is greatly trimmed and is the first edition to feature only the core profile of OpenGL.
 Shedding more than 200 pages from the fourth edition, the fifth edition still weighs in at over a thousand pages.
 Coverage of the OpenGL API goes up to version 3.3.
-Again, the planet theme makes an appearance, this time with Mars taking the feature spot, and again, the image is produced with the same software that created the Earth image for the third edition.
+Again, the planet theme makes an appearance, this time with Mars taking the feature spot, and again, the image is produced with the same software that created the Earth image for the fourth edition.